MapColonies/developer-portal/docs/examples/README.md

 * Replace the template for the url's and authentication token in `raster/script.js` and `3d/script.js`.</br>

-You can refer to the [Available Services](/services/README.md) page for the correct URL's, and [contact us](/classified/contact_us.md) if you don't have your own access token.
+You can refer to the [Available Services](/services/README.md) page for the correct URL's

 * Run `npm run start:raster` or  `npm run start:3d` to run a specific example.